dustinengle/smart-mailbox/docs/Models.md

 }
 ```

-- `channelId` - The channel id for usage with StreamIOT.
 - `email` - The StreamIOT account email address.
 - `password` - The StreamIOT account password.
 - `publicKey` - The blockchain public key that is used for the StreamIOT account.